Written By:

 If you ever experience overwhelming distress of any kind, simply work out your psychophysical dysregulation in a healthy way that is suitable for you.

 Your personal trauma responses and/or coping mechanisms are not the end all be-all.
-And, you are not limited to any fate (response or outcome) based on anyone else’s responses or behaviors to either their own traumas or to their observation of anyone else’s trauma.
+And, you are not limited to any fate (response nor outcome) based on anyone else’s responses or behaviors to either their own traumas or to their observation of your or anyone else’s trauma.
+You are an unique and whole, intelligent and capable, individual (even in areas/at times where you are one who diverges from any given conditional/situational “norm”), and your uniqueness deserves to be valued.

 Always remember that you are best served taking full control of, and responsibility for, your own inner state once biology has done its initial work of automatically kicking in to protect you from overwhelming distress (no matter how uncomfortable it may be).

-You can regulate your dysregulation, soothe yourself back to balance, rest effectively to allow your body-mind to heal, and you can become calm enough to access higher functioning parts of your brain and make effective decisions.
+You must take care of yourself (even if others and nature also help).
+And you can regulate your dysregulation, soothe yourself back to balance, rest effectively to allow your body-mind to heal, and become calm enough to access the higher functioning parts of your brain that support you to continue to make effective decisions that help you to move forward in ways that are best and optimal for you.

-After trauma/stress overwhelm your system, remember that the antidote is to safely relax, release, restore, and build resilience for better responses and outcomes.
+After trauma/stress overwhelm your system(s), remember that the antidote is to safely relax, release the distress/tension, restore your body-mind to equilibrium, and build resilience for better responses and outcomes in the present and future.

-Strive to not allow any long-term automatic tensions/hyperinflammatory reactions remain in your body-mind after you create distance from what triggered your trauma response.
-Over-extended trauma responses can lead to habitual patterns that create damage to your body-mind systems.
+Strive to not allow any automatic tensions/hyperinflammatory reactions remain in your body-mind for too long after you create distance from what triggered your trauma response.
+Over-extended, and/or constantly retriggered, trauma responses can lead to habitual patterns that create damage to your body-mind systems, that can eventually lead to chronic dis-ease.

-After any stressful event or experience occurs in your life, let your shock and tension gradually reduce by remaining grounded in your Self and the Higher Truth, and use proven techniques and methodologies to regain homeostasis.
+After any stressful event or experience occurs in your life, let your shock, uneasiness, and any anxiety gradually reduce by remaining grounded in your Self and the Higher Truth (you are well, all is well, you are going through and will get through this), and consciously use proven techniques, tools, and methodologies to regain homeostasis.
 This will minimize your potential to remain in a state of panic, which can lead to making destructive and impulsive decisions in an attempt to avoid imminent and/or future danger/pain (even when no danger is present), wasting energy that could be used for healing and positive movement forward.

 Using Everything As An Opportunity For Learning And Growth, Healing, And Liberation

-Your body-mind might experience shock and pain while going through life within Maya, and, in your over-identification with your body-mind as who you are, confusing the experience of living in this world in your body-mind as the ultimate reality, you might forget who you are in spirit and freak out.
+Your body-mind might experience shock and pain while going through life within Maya (this is inevitable), and, in your over-identification with your body-mind as who you are, confusing the experience of living in this world in your body-mind as the ultimate reality, you might forget who you are in spirit and freak out.
 This is “normal” until you outgrow your ignorant identification with temporary form.

-Look within to your eternal Spirit, and to your values.
-Look to your higher understandings, and to your conscience for what is best for your healing and positive movement forward (and ignore all other noise that does not align with the higher Truth that comes forth from within).
+Look within to the eternal Truth, and to your values.
+Look to your higher understandings, and to your conscience for what is best for your healing and positive movement forward (and ignore all other noise that does not align with that higher–life-giving–Truth/intelligent intuition which comes forth from within you).

 Trauma will most likely “shake you up,” and cause your illusions to shatter.
 Use these moments of disarray to identify and clear away your personal disfunctions (which again, are unique to you, so do not go looking for them to appear like those textbook distortions and think that you are clear because you don’t have “those” problems).
 If you are suffering and/or in despair, you can still do some letting go, clearing and/or healing.
-Align with the Truth of who you are beyond experience and form and become completely free.
+Align with the Truth of who you are beyond temporary experience and form and become completely free…Free to be even better in your newly evolved manifestation, better in your understanding and awareness, than you ever were before, because, and despite/regardless, of what you went through.

 Want To Learn More About Trauma & Healing And Learn Some Useful Insights For Moving Beyond It?
 Take The Full Course On Creating Resilience Through Yoga And Meditation After Trauma And Toxic Stress